bernep/Advanced-Computer-Systems/README.md

 ```
 gcc proj1.c -lzstd -I/usr/include/zstd -L/usr/lib -pthread -o proj1.out -fno-stack-protector
 ```
 This will compile your code using the ZSTD and pthread libraries (assuming you have them installed).
-In case you cannot get the compiler to work on your system, you can just run the included `proj1.out` file using the execution line below. <br />
+In case you cannot get the compiler to work on your system, you can just run the included `proj1.out` file using the execution line below.
 As a note, `-fno-stack-protector` may not be needed on your system.
 On the three machines we tested, it was needed on one of them due to a memory management issue, although this only occurred when either the input file was excessively large or too many threads were called on.

 Execute line:
 ```